fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

 need to import the `os` module if we want to perform operating system tasks.

-We will look at some examples related to handlingfiles[]{#id326781040 .indexterm} and directories.
+We will look at some examples related to handlingfiles and directories.